Blood Alcohol Concentration: Calculating BAC & Driving ImpairmentUpdated Dec. 25, 2020

 As alcohol elimination rate is an essential figure in the BAC calculation formula detailed above, choosing the wrong rate for yourself would lead to an inaccurate result.
 If you overestimate your alcohol elimination rate when working out your BAC, you may believe you are under the legal limit when in fact, you have surpassed it.

 Your alcohol elimination rate may fluctuate over weeks, months or years if your metabolism changes.
-However, it cannot be altered by actions you take immediately after drinking.
+However, it cannot be altered by the actions you take immediately after drinking.
 People often buy into the idea that certain tactics will help them sober up faster.
 These tactics include drinking coffee, eating a meal post-drinking, doing exercise to sweat out the alcohol, or taking a shower.
 Understand that these “sobering-up” tactics are all MYTHS.
 You cannot rid your system of alcohol any faster than your natural alcohol elimination rate will allow.

 Would you pass a driving test today?